Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

     sudo apt-get install octave-psychtoolbox-3

+If you prefer to run Psychtoolbox with Matlab, install this meta-package

+    sudo apt-get install matlab-psychtoolbox-3

-If you prefer to run Psychtoolbox with Matlab, you can can run the function [DownloadAdditionsForNeuroDebian][3] from within a Matlab running under Linux.
+If you want to do things the hard way, you can can run the function [DownloadAdditionsForNeuroDebian][3] from within a Matlab running under Linux.
 It will install a few additional files needed to run Psychtoolbox with Matlab on Linux.

-Alternately install this meta-package

-    sudo apt-get install matlab-psychtoolbox-3

 ### Debian-7/testing/unstable, Ubuntu 12.10 and later installation